Kyle Larson reinstated to compete in NASCAR in 2021

 CHARLOTTE, N.C.
-(AP) — NASCAR on Monday cleared Kyle Larson to return in 2021, ending his long suspension for using a racial slur while playing a video racing game.
+(AP) — Kyle Larson can return to NASCAR competition next season following a long suspension for using a racial slur while playing a video game.

-Larson was suspended in April after he used the n-word while playing an online racing game in which viewers could follow along.
+He was suspended in April for after he used the n-word while playing an online racing game in which viewers could follow along.
 He was dropped by his sponsors and fired by Chip Ganassi Racing.

 Larson, who is half-Japanese, spent the last six months immersed in diversity programs that helped him gain an understanding of racial injustice.
-He did not apply for reinstatement until last week.
+He did not apply for reinstatement until last week and the clearance came Monday.

 “The work I’ve done over the last six months has had a major impact on me.
 I will make the most of this opportunity and look forward to the future,” Larson said.